Polyfill.io Supply Chain Attack

 Sheela Sarva

-The polyfill.js is a popular open-source library that supports older browsers.
+The polyfill.js is a popular open-source library that helps older browsers support functionality in newer browsers.
 Thousands of sites embed it using the cdn[.]polyfill[.]io domain.
 In February 2024, a Chinese company (Funnull) bought the domain and the GitHub account.
 The company has modified Polyfill.js so malicious code would be inserted into websites that embedded scripts from cdn.polyfill[.]io.
 Any script adopted from cdn.polyfill[.]io would immediately download malicious code from the Chinese company’s site.
-Some of the known outcomes are:
+Some of the known outcomes that result in supply chain attack are:

 • user would be redirected to scam sites,